kersorianek/mon-portfolio/_posts/2019-01-03- Beginner-Tips for Learning Python.md

 - Simple calculator app
 - Dice roll simulator and so on

-# Tip 7: Contribute to Open Source
+## Contribute to Open Source

-Software source code is publicly available in the open-source approach, and anyone can contribute.
-Many Python libraries are open-source projects that welcome contributions.
-Furthermore, many businesses release opensource projects.
-This implies you can use code authored and produced by the engineers employed by these firms.
-Contributing to an open-source Python project is an excellent method to gain invaluable learning experiences.
-This will allow you to learn Python programming best practices as well as practice talking with other developers.
+Contributing to open-source Python projects is an excellent way to gain valuable experience and learn best practices.
+Many businesses release open-source projects, and anyone can contribute.
+This will also give you the opportunity to interact with other developers.

-Now that you've mastered these learning tactics, you're ready to embark on your Python adventure!
+To summarize, learning Python requires understanding how to learn, consistency, note-taking, taking breaks, teaching, pair programming, building projects, and contributing to open source.
+By following these tips, you can become a rockstar Python programmer in no time!